tejall18/tejall18/README.md

 ###

-<p align="left">My name is Tejal Mhatre and I'm a Data Science graduate from Vasai, India.</p>
+<p align="left">👋 Hello!
+I'm Tejal Mhatre, a passionate Data Science enthusiast with a focus on Machine Learning and its real-world applications.</p>

 ###